 where $\eta$ is the external quantum efficiency and $hv$ is the photon energy.
 Hence the carrier lifetime (\(\tau\)) is:

-We now consider another approach of obtaining $\tau$, were we do no neglect contact resistance.
-To begin, we determine \(\mu_{n} + \mu_{p}\) using the resistances of pairs of varying illuminations and the dark resistance ($R_\mathrm{meas}^\mathrm{dark}$), where:
+We now consider another approach of obtaining $\tau$, where we do not neglect contact resistance.
+To begin, we determine \(\mu_{n} + \mu_{p}\) using the resistances of pairs of varying illuminations and the dark resistance ($R_\mathrm{dark}^\mathrm{meas}$), where:

 Let \(x = \mu_{n} + \mu_{p}\) and \(C = \frac{q \ W \ D}{L}\ \).
 Now, when $\Delta n \gg n_i$, the resistance measured at illumination level $light_1$ ($R_\mathrm{light_1}^\mathrm{meas}$) is given by: